Pringledemon/Lab-18/README.md

 Pringledemon

 # For reader
-“Updated README with lab instructions.”
+“Updated README with Lab 18 instructions.”

+Edit added by geaneeesp